slott56/py-web-tool/src/pyweb.rst

 Architecture and Design Overview
 ================================

-This application breaks the overall problem into the following sub-problems.
+This application breaks the overall problem of literate programming into the following sub-problems.

-1. Representation of the Web as Chunks and Commands
+1. Representation of the WEB document as Chunks and Commands

-2. Reading and parsing the input.
+2. Reading and parsing the input WEB document.

 3. Weaving a document file.